 Again, teaching faculty include specialized researchers and clinicians in the department of psychiatry at Mount Sinai, administrative figures in the department of health policy, and other local and nationally-known figures brought in for their unique knowledge and experiences.
 As such, residents are introduced to some of the leaders in the field by way of their instructors.

-Philip Luloff, MD
+Philip Luloff, MD and other faculty

 While not explicitly "therapy," Process Group also fosters self-reflection, cohesion among residents, and an opportunity to discuss, in a confidential and supportive environment, the pressing emotional, social, and interpersonal issues involved in being a resident in psychiatry.
 The process which unfolds from week to week often helps with the pressures and stresses of residency.
 A fundamental agreement between members of the group and the leader(s) is that all said within the group is confidential.

 Each PGY class has its own weekly group, with leaders who remain the same through all 3 years.
 The leaders are chosen from experienced members of the voluntary faculty who have no supervisory or evaluative functions in the residency.
-These leaders—by the way they comment and behave—offer a real-time example of group observation, facilitation, and interpretation.

 Icahn School of Medicine